CalyCherkaoui/re-former/README.md

 This is a part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
 Find it at http://www.theodinproject.com The objectif of this exercise is to build a User model with the functionalities of creating, editing, deleting and displaying.
+The project focuses on Forms by bulding them first in the HTML fashioned way and then with Rails forms helpers like for_tag and form_for.

 ## Built with: